 - Feedback!
 Let us know how we can do things better.

-Based on the feedback gathered during discovery, Four Kitchens will work with Web Services & University Communications to create a separate project site.
-Gains will include upgrading to the latest version of Drupal and creating a more seamless and customized experience for users on- and off-campus.
+Based on the feedback gathered during discovery, Web Services & University Communications are creating a separate project site.
+Gains will include upgrading to the latest version of Drupal and creating a more seamless and customized experience for users on and off-campus.

 When development is done and tested with focus groups, we will launch a beta version for public viewing and further testing.